Nicki Demere is an orphan and a kleptomania. She also happens to be the U.S. Marshals best bet to keep a family alive . . .

 I didnt expect to like this book that much, but I immediately fell in love with this story.

-Nicki’s character practically leaps out at you.
-She’s tough, she’s has a wicked sense of humor, and she’s just plain awesome.
-But she’s not without her flaws.
-She’s a kleptomania, meaning she has the inability to resist urges to steal items whether or not she actually wants said item.
-In Nicki’s case, she’s also able to snatch things so fast no one ever catches her in the act.
-I don’t like people stealing things but in Nicki’s case it’s almost impressive.
-There’s an emotional, psychological reason behind Nicki’s kleptomania and you’ll have to read the book to find out.
+Nickis character practically leaps out at you.
+Shes tough, has a wicked sense of humor, and is just plain awesome.
+But shes not without her flaws.
+Shes a kleptomania, meaning she cannot resist urges to steal items whether or not she actually wants said item.
+In Nickis case, she can also snatch things so fast that no one ever catches her.
+I dont like people stealing stuff, but in Nickis case its almost impressive.
+Theres an emotional and psychological reason behind Nickis kleptomania, and youll have to read the book to find out.

-The thing I love most about Nicki is she’s not stupid.
+The thing I love most about Nicki is shes not stupid.
 I read this other witness protection book and the girl in it was a complete idiot.
-She couldn’t get it through her thick head that dangerous people were coming after her family and kept whining about not seeing her sort of boyfriend.
-Nicki, on the other hand, understands the stakes and she goes to great length in her mission to protect her new family.
+She couldnt get it through her thick head that dangerous people were coming after her family and kept whining about not seeing her sort of boyfriend.
+On the other hand, Nicki understands the stakes, and she goes to great lengths to protect her new family.

-I don’t want to spoil a single moment in this book and will end this review by say that I personally believe every middle school girl should give this book a chance.
+I dont want to spoil a single moment in this book, so I will end this review by saying that I believe every middle school girl should give this book a chance.

 This weeks Weird but True Fact about North Carolina